 - Partnerships with Private Sector and other members of the Government’s Human Development and Poverty Reduction Cluster.

-Back in his term as the former governor of North Cotabato (1998-2007), Emmanuel F. Piñol, now Agriculture Secretary, initiated an agri-related anti-poverty program in the said province named after the Visayan word ‘SAAD’ which means a promise.
+Back in his term as the former governor of North Cotabato (1998-2007), then-DA Secretary Emmanuel F. Piñol, initiated an agri-related anti-poverty program in the said province named after the Visayan word ‘SAAD’ which means a promise.
 Through his good will and dedication, the Special Area for Agricultural Development Program took place and was able to provide aid in his home province.
 Part of its impact was the

 alleviation of poverty in North Cotabato thus lifting the province out of the top ten poorest provinces in the country in 2007 with reduced poverty incidence rate (from 52% down to 29% based on the Philippine Statistics Authority data).
 Upon his take over as the head of the Department of Agriculture, Sec.
 Piñol brought along with him his brainchild program with the purpose of bringing it into a nationwide spectrum.